RelaySC/relay-bot/README.md

 Some commands may not yet be implemented.
 But all currently planned commands are listed below.

-`!funds` - displays total funding for Star Citizen and delta since last check.

-`!citizens` - displays total no. of citizens for Star Citizen and delta since last check.

-`!uee` - displays total no. of ships sold for Star Citizen and delta since last check.
+`!stats` - displays total funding, no. of citizens and no. of ships sold for Star Citizen and delta for each since last check.

 `!invite` - gives instructions on how to add this bot to your server.